kwilteam/kwil-db/README.md

 1. [Go](https://golang.org/doc/install)
 2. [Protocol Buffers](https://protobuf.dev/downloads/) (optional), with the `protoc` executable binary on your `PATH`.
 3. [Taskfile](https://taskfile.dev/installation)
+4. [Docker](https://docs.docker.com/get-docker/) to run a PostgreSQL database.
-4. Miscellaneous go plugins and other command line tools.
+5. Miscellaneous go plugins and other command line tools.
 The `tool` task will install the required versions of the tools into your `GOPATH`, so be sure to include `GOPATH/bin` on your `PATH`.

     ```shell
     task tools